All Products

 disable

-• require: SSL is enabled to encrypt the data link.
+• require: Enables SSL to encrypt only the data link.

-• verify-ca: SSL is enabled to encrypt the data link, and a CA certificate is used to verify the authenticity of the Hologres server.
+• verify-ca: Enables SSL to encrypt the data link and uses a CA certificate to verify the authenticity of the Hologres server.

-• verify-full: SSL is enabled to encrypt the data link; and the client uses a CA certificate to verify the authenticity of the Hologres server, and checks the consistency between the common name (CN) or Domain Name System (DNS) in the CA certificate and the configured Hologres endpoint.
+• verify-full: Enables SSL to encrypt the data link, uses a CA certificate to verify the authenticity of the Hologres server, and checks whether the CN or DNS in the certificate matches the configured Hologres endpoint.

 Note

-• Hologres V2.1 or later supports the verify-ca and verify-full modes.
-For more information, see Transmission encryption.
+• Hologres V2.1 and later support the verify-ca and verify-full modes.
+For more information, see Encryption in transit.

-• If you set this option to verify-ca or verify-full, you must configure connection.ssl.root-cert.location.
+• If you set this parameter to verify-ca or verify-full, you must also configure the connection.ssl.root-cert.location parameter.

 connection.ssl.root-cert.location